Frequently Asked Questions

 We ask our volunteers to commit to volunteering 200 total hours.
 4 hours per week for a year is strongly encouraged.

 Crisis Volunteers graduate from a six-week, 30-hour program that includes: video modules that cover (a) specific skills such as good contact techniques; (b) issues such as self-harm, suicide, depression, bullying, and LGBTQ issues, as well as quizzes, role plays, and observations shifts.

 We accept applications on a rolling basis.
 New training cohorts start regularly, so apply whenever you're ready.
 We’re excited to meet you!

 CAN I VOLUNTEER FOR SCHOOL CREDIT?

 We love students and welcome them to apply to volunteer with us!

-Our 200-hour commitment applies to all Crisis Counsellors, including those who are volunteering to meet a shorter external commitment.
+Our 200-hour commitment applies to all Crisis Volunteers, including those who are volunteering to meet a shorter external commitment.

 Additionally, Crisis Text Line is currently not able to serve as a field placement for MSW and similar programs, or provide: personal performance evaluations, letters of recommendation, field instruction, or in-person/remote campus visits.

 Yes.
 Our experienced, full-time staff Supervisors oversee and assist our volunteers on the platform.